Skip to main content

 Possibly, but the grounding pack does not provide a definitive legal rule on assignment vs subcontracting.
 Treat delegation/subcontracting as something that must be stated explicitly in the signed contract, and avoid assumptions based on template language alone.
 A practical checkpoint is workflow: confirm the legal-approved version is the one actually signed.

 Keep these points separate in writing.
-The grounding pack supports using an explicit IP assignment clause, especially for cross-border work where relying on "work for hire" can fail.
-It does not support automatic portfolio display rights, so treat portfolio use as requiring explicit permission in the contract.
+Use an explicit IP assignment clause, especially for cross-border work where relying on "work for hire" can fail.
+Portfolio display rights are not automatic, so treat portfolio use as requiring explicit permission in the contract.

 The grounding pack does not establish a standard change-of-control outcome.
 Do not assume automatic continuation or termination; make transfer/successor handling explicit in the agreement and get legal review for cross-border scenarios.